bakera1/CreditDefaultSwapPricer/README.md

 ### IMM CDS Dates

-Quite often the first hurdle when computing anything realted to CDS contracts is how to compute and make available accurate [IMM dates](https://en.wikipedia.org/wiki/IMM_dates) that play nicely with all CDS contracts and business date rules?
+Quite often the first hurdle when computing anything related to CDS contracts is how to compute and make available accurate [IMM dates](https://en.wikipedia.org/wiki/IMM_dates) that play nicely with all CDS contracts and business date rules?
 For this reason this module ships with an imm_date_helper class that takes all the effort away.

 1. imm_date_helper